CNN

 When Republicans talk about smaller government they intend to cut social programs and continue to expand the military.
 Actually the framers of the Constitution were wary of becoming involved in wars on foreign soil and it would be a good idea if we restricted American troops to either humanitarian assistance or to securing our own country.
 Republicans think it is grand that we are building an empire and have actively planned world dominance.
 They thumb their nose at international law.

 Instead of building walls along our borders (reminiscent of the Berlin Wall), it would be better to do as Europeans have done.
 That is, to surrender the empire, and to show a little generosity.
 It is doubtful that can happen because the likely underlying cause of all this is the US is broke.
 It cannot pay for the world's largest military and also take care of its people with Social Security, Health Care, Long-term care and other 'entitlements'.
-Without a change of course, we are doomed to a military end.
+Without a change of course, we are doomed to domestic misery, environmental collapse, financial meltdown, a military end, or some combination of them.

 The no-fly list, airport security, vacation area pat-downs, are not effective.
 They are inconvenient for travelers, unfriendly toward tourists, ineffective, and frequently downright stupid.
 (Screeners in Massachusetts stopped Senator Kennedy.)

-The reality is that CNN's take on immigration is a divisive Republican wedge issue and a powerful initiative for fascism.
+The reality is that CNN's take on immigration is a divisive Republican wedge issue.
+CNN is a powerful voice for fascism.

 More on CNN